knobs-dials/unicode-tool/font/README.md

 These scripts support the glyph-example image montages, and "fonts supporting this character include..." feature

 To that end:
-* **font-codepoint-coverage** - figures out the range of characters within each font
+* **font-codepoint-coverage** - figures out the range of characters within each font, using fontforge
-  * using fontforge

-* **font-render-codepoints** - renders all codepoints to individual png files -- for a single font.
-You probably want to
+* **font-render-codepoints** - renders all codepoints to individual png files,  using fontforge.
+Handles a single font.
+You probably want to bash-script a bunch at a time, see below.
-  * using fontforge

-* **font-render-codepoints.sh**
-  * just runs the python script above (reasons explained below)
+* **font-render-codepoints.sh** just runs the `font-render-codepoints` script above (reasons explained below)

-* **font-codepoint-montage**
-  * assembles a random selection of images for each codepoint into a characters into combined image
+* **font-codepoint-montage** assembles a random selection of images for each codepoint into a characters into combined image, using imagemagick
-  * using imagemagick

 ## How to use the font rendering